-This policy outlines the principles and procedures applying to admission into the University's undergraduate program offerings.
+This policy outlines the principles and procedures applying to admission into the University's undergraduate program offerings, and into those postgraduate coursework programs that allow domestic students to apply through SATAC.

 2. SCOPE

 The policy applies to all domestic and international applicants for admission into the University's undergraduate programs.